niklas-palm/email-scraping/README.md

 2. Edit `config.json` to match your requirements.

-`depth` specifies how many nested links from the main url the scraper should follow. _Note that the higher the depth, the longer execution time_.
+`depth` specifies how many nested links from the main url the scraper should follow. _Note that the higher the depth, the longer the execution time_.

 `urls` is a list of main urls the scraper should start from.